 - Reassure music fans that they are safe and security checks are in place to ensure that they have a safe experience.

 - Educate and encourage fans to report behaviour that is out of place and not quite right, by reporting immediately to security staff.

 - Promote and support by using #BeSafeBeSound creative materials and become exemplars in security minded communications.

 Further public safety information can be found at https://www.counterterrorism.police.uk/safetyadvice/

-The content suite is available, at no cost, for your organisation, venue or festival to use on any appropriate communication platform.
+Campaign materials are available, at no cost, for your organisation, venue or festival to use on any appropriate communication platform.